-Section 2: Creative Writing (30 marks)
+Section 2: Composition (30 marks)

-- This is an essay, testing language and content combined. - Candidates answer one question from a choice of five narrative/descriptive/argumentative essay titles and should write 350-500 words.
+- This is an essay, testing language and content combined. - Candidates answer one question from a choice of five essay titles.
+Candidates will be presented with 1 descriptive, 2 argumentative and 2 narrative essay titles from which to choose. - Candidates are advised to write a response of between 350 and 500 words.